 Star magnolia (Magnolia stellata):

-There’s no mistaking a star magnolia.
+Like their close cousin the southern magnolia, here’s no mistaking a star magnolia.
 In bloom when few other flowering trees are, the large, white, star-shaped, tissue-paper-like petals open on bare branches in late winter or early spring.
 This Asian native reaches 20 feet and is hardy to -30 degrees F. The blooms are slightly fragrant.
 Site this flowering tree in full sun for optimum flowering, and select a sheltered site if possible to keep the buds from freezing out or opening too early.

 Virginia magnolia (Magnolia virginiana):